mjatt/rp-centre/README.md

 # Connect to the vagrant machine
 vagrant ssh
+# If the machine asks for a password, try vagrant
 ```

 Unless you modify the `Vagrantfile` then this project folder is shared with the vm simply navigate to `/vagrant_data`.